Joint upper Banach density, VC dimensions and Euclidean point configurations: Introduction

 \begin{defn} For two measurable sets $A,B \subseteq \mathbbm{R}^2$, we define

 \end{defn} Another consequence of Proposition \ref{prop: New condition comparability} below tells us that for a measurable set $E\subseteq \mathbbm{R}^2$, we have the chain of equivalences

-which tells us that the qualitative assumption of quantity from Definition \ref{def: density nearness condition} being strictly positive for $A=B=E$ is equivalent to the condition of $E$ being a set of strictly positive upper Banach density, so our new quantity is in a certain sense also a generalization of upper Banach density.
-Our second main results is \begin{theorem} Let $A,B \subseteq \mathbbm{R}^2$ be measurable and such that $\overline{\delta}_{VC}(A,B)>0$.
-Let $\Gamma$ be a planar curve which is closed, smooth, centrally symmetric and which is the boundary of some convex region in the plane, with a non-empty interior.
-There exists a critical scale $t_0>0$ such that, for all $t \geq t_0$, it follows that $\mathcal{T}_t(A,B)$ has the Vapnik--Chervonenkis dimension equal to $3$. \end{theorem} With the help of elementary results from differential geometry, which we briefly recall in Section \ref{sec: Geometry of general curves in the plane}, we show that Theorem \ref{thm: VC dimension, main theorem} reduces to the following theorem about flexible configurations in $\mathbbm{R}^2$, which is analogous to the distance graph result from \cite{KP2023} and which would, by minor modifications, already imply a version of Theorem \ref{thm: VC dimension, main theorem} in case $A=B$ and $\Gamma$ being the unit circle. \begin{theorem}[VC dimension, configuration variant] Let $A,B \subseteq \mathbbm{R}^2$ be measurable sets which satisfy $\overline{\delta}_{VC}(A,B)>0$.
-Let $\Gamma$ be a planar curve which is closed, smooth, centrally symmetric and which is the boundary of some convex region in the plane, with a non-empty interior.
+which tells us that the qualitative assumption of quantity from Definition \ref{def: density nearness condition} being positive for $A=B=E$ is equivalent to the condition of $E$ being a set of positive upper Banach density, so our new quantity is in a certain sense also a generalization of upper Banach density.
+Our second main {result} is \begin{theorem} Let $A,B \subseteq \mathbbm{R}^2$ be measurable and such that $\overline{\delta}_{VC}(A,B)>0$. { Let $\Gamma$ be a planar curve of non-vanishing curvature, which is closed, smooth, centrally symmetric.
+Assume also that $\Gamma$ is the boundary of some convex region in the plane, with a non-empty interior.} There exists a critical scale $t_0>0$ such that, for all $t \geq t_0$, it follows that $\mathcal{T}_t(A,B)$ has the Vapnik--Chervonenkis dimension equal to $3$. \end{theorem} With the help of elementary results from differential geometry, which we briefly recall in Section \ref{sec: Geometry of general curves in the plane}, we show that Theorem \ref{thm: VC dimension, main theorem} reduces to the following theorem about flexible configurations in $\mathbbm{R}^2$.
+This theorem is analogous to the distance graph result from \cite{KP2023} and which would, by minor modifications, already imply a version of Theorem \ref{thm: VC dimension, main theorem} in case $A=B$ and $\Gamma$ being the unit circle. \begin{theorem}[VC dimension, configuration variant] Let $A,B \subseteq \mathbbm{R}^2$ be measurable sets which satisfy $\overline{\delta}_{VC}(A,B)>0$.
+Let $\Gamma$ be a planar curve { of non-vanishing curvature}, which is closed, smooth, centrally symmetric and which is the boundary of some convex region in the plane, with a non-empty interior.
 There exists a critical scale $t_0 > 0$ such that, for all $t \geq t_0$, there exists a point $x \in B$ and vectors $v_1,v_2,v_3,s_1,s_2,s_3 \in t\Gamma$, such that

 and